ZCybSec/vol-gui/doc/source/complex-plugin.rst

 between plugins).
 Once the automagics have been constructed, the plugin can be instantiated using the helper function :py:func:`~volatility3.framework.plugins.construct_plugin` providing:

- * the base context (containing the configuration and any already loaded layers or symbol tables)0l
+ * the base context (containing the configuration and any already loaded layers or symbol tables)
  * the plugin class to run
  * the configuration path within the context for the plugin
  * any callback to determine progress in lengthy operations